-URGENT; ACT NOW: North Carolina’s legislative session is ongoing, and the state is a top target of Convention of States (COS) this year.
-Con-Con resolutions HJR 235 (COS) and HJR 151 (term limits), along with “Faithful Commissioner” bill HB 648 passed the state House last year, and it only needs to pass the Senate to be fully enacted.
+URGENT; ACT NOW: Unfortunately, on December 2, the North Carolina Senate voted 29-20 in favor of HJR 151, a term-limits Con-Con resolution.
+Since the House passed it earlier this year, this dangerous resolution has been fully enacted.
+However, Con-Con resolution HJR 235 (COS) and “Faithful Commissioner” bill HB 648 are still pending in the Senate, and have a high risk of passing next year.
 An Article V constitutional convention threatens the U.S. Constitution and the God-given freedoms it protects, and it’s essential that the Legislature defend and enforce the Constitution, rather than change it.
 Contact your state legislators, especially your senator, and urge them to oppose all resolutions applying for a Con-Con.

 Members of the North Carolina General Assembly are seeking to pass resolutions applying to Congress to “call a Convention for proposing Amendments,” under Article V of the Constitution, otherwise known as a federal constitutional convention (Con-Con) or “convention of states,” as some erroneously refer to it.